WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 17: Review comment - incorrect name second comment

-Figure 16 & 17 reffer to the same issue which is the incorrect name of the method.
+Figures 16 & 17 refer to the same issue which is the incorrect name of the method.
 Analyser in Visual studio does not pick it up and I did not rename the method accordingly.
 Async methods should finish on "Async".
 To amend that I changed the name of the method as suggested in Figure 17.